WLCB/archive/pages/Projects/metzerott_formatted.md

 "There wasn't much independence at *our* shop," answered Sally dryly.
 "I don't know why it is, Mr. Metzerott, but American girls won't live out ef they can do anything else; or ef they do, they feel kinder degraded, and it makes &rsquo;em so uppish and contrary there's no livin' in the house with &rsquo;em.
 I've seen &rsquo;em real sassy, just because they felt lowered in their own eyes."

-"They were fools!" said Metzerott briefly."What is there in honest work to degrade any one?"
+"They were fools!" said Metzerott briefly.
+"What is there in honest work to degrade any one?"

 "&rsquo;Tain't the work," said Sally;"they'd do that at home, and not feel a mite degraded; and &rsquo;tain't the wages, for &rsquo;twouldn't degrade &rsquo;em to earn that behind a counter.
 Nor &rsquo;tain't *sass*, though there's many a lady as talks to her help like I wouldn't to a dog.
 Only way I can explain it, Mr. Metzerott, it must be the Constitution of the United States.
 You see *that* makes every man as good as anybody else; but it ain't lived up to, and the girls feel it, and that's what riles &rsquo;em.
 Worse than that, they feel they *ain't* as good as